-The Electric Grandmother is the inventor of the genre “Sitcom-Core."™
+The Electric Grandmother is Pete Faust and Mary Alice Hamnett, and are the inventors of the genre “Sitcom-Core.”™

 Hey, doesn’t your band name come from an old movie I saw on TV when I was a little kid?